Lettuce Turnip The Beet

 ------------------------------------------

 I like to refer to cauliflower as albino broccoli.
 Their macro and micro nutrient contents do vary a bit though.
 Cauliflower is lower in calories, with slightly less fiber and protein.
 Under the hood, cauliflower is a good source of both vitamins C and K, as well as folate, though a little less than broccoli.
 Cauliflower's phytonutrients support detoxification and may protect against oxidative stress.
+It's also one of the best sources of choline, which supports brain health, and it's indole-3-carbinol (I3C) supports detoxification.

 Cauliflower is another staple for me.
 I always have a couple of bags each of frozen broccoli, brussel sprouts, and cauliflower on hand to make some Simply Roasted Vegetables.